Exclusive: Why building tech infrastructure for the Commonwealth Games is so tough

 Ian Smith, the man leading a team that is building a digital network for the 2018 Commonwealth Games, says he's “climbed to the top of the mountain” in terms of career highlights and professional achievements.

 “I have worked on big global exhibitions, but all with a single theme.
-This one is multi-sport - where hockey is different from swimming, from athletics and lawn bowls - and has a lot of different dimensions to it.
+This one is multi-sport - where hockey is different from swimming, from athletics and lawn bowls - and it has a lot of different dimensions to it.
 You have to consider all of those sports and consider the fan experience, and the athletes and their needs.
 It is quite complex.”

 Now, with the games opening today - and continuing over the next twelve days - Smith, who’s the VP and executive lead for the event, is excited to watch all his hard work on the multi-faceted, multi-sport project come together.